hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

     recreate the disk, hyperdisk allows for an update of throughput every 4 hours.
     To update your hyperdisk more frequently, you'll need to manually delete and recreate it.

+* `enable_confidential_compute` - (Optional) Whether this disk is using confidential compute mode.
+    Note: Only supported on hyperdisk skus, disk_encryption_key is required when setting to true.

 <a name="nested_scratch_disk"></a>The `scratch_disk` block supports:

 * `interface` - (Required) The disk interface to use for attaching this disk; either SCSI or NVME.